Men's Health - A Holistic Approach

 Before you go out and by a 6 pack of Tomato sauce, please consider the quality of the tomatoes and other ingredients included.
 Make sure you buy an Organic Tomato sauce with nothing artificial added.

-I have had some reports from men, who have experienced new problems, probably related to the high tomato intake.
-Therefore make sure you are not sensitive or allergic to Tomatoes or the nightshade family and it may be even a salicilate acid hypersensitivity.
+Therefore make sure you are not sensitive or allergic to Tomatoes or the Nightshade Family and it may be even a salicilate acid hypersensitivity.

-Yes, diet, nutrition and health is much more complex and complicated than many would expect.
-Diet is always a highly individual requirement.
-Unfortunately some medical Doctors have only a limited knowledge of diet, allergy or hypersensitivity related problems.
+Yes, diet, nutrition and health is much more complex and complicated than many would expect. - Diet is always a highly individual requirement.

 If you require a Doctor, always try to find a natural holistic thinking medical practitioner.

-More Diet and related Trace element:
+More on Diet and related Trace elements:

 Interestingly, Zinc absorption often declines with age, while prostate problems increase with age... that's a good match.
 Deficiencies commonly occur with malnutrition or malabsorbtion.